Martin McGuinness: St Andrews Agreement and deputy First Minister

 In the weeks following the St Andrews Agreement, the four biggest parties—the DUP, Sinn Féin, the Ulster Unionist Party and the SDLP—indicated their choice of ministries in the Executive and nominated members to fill them.
-The Assembly convened on 8 May 2007 and Paisley and McGuinness were nominated as First Minister and deputy First Minister respectively.
+The Assembly convened on 8 May 2007, and Paisley and McGuinness were nominated as First Minister and deputy First Minister respectively.

-On 12 May Sinn Féin agreed to take up three places on the Northern Ireland Policing Board, and nominated three MLAs to take them.

 On 8 December 2007, while visiting President of the United States George W. Bush in the White House with the Northern Ireland First Minister Ian Paisley, McGuinness said to the press, "Up until the 26 March this year, Ian Paisley and I never had a conversation about anything—not even about the weather—and now we have worked very closely together over the last seven months and there's been no angry words between us....
 This shows we are set for a new course."

 2011 Irish presidential campaign

-On 16 September 2011 McGuinness was announced as the Sinn Féin candidate in the 2011 Irish presidential election.
+On 16 September 2011, McGuinness was announced as the Sinn Féin candidate in the 2011 Irish presidential election.
 In the election held on 27 October 2011, McGuinness received 243,030 first preference votes, placing third behind Michael D. Higgins (elected president) and Seán Gallagher.
 McGuinness had earned endorsements from Colm Meaney, Roma Downey, and Fionnula Flanagan among others; and had performed well considering Sinn Féin's position in the Republic at that time.

 McGuinness was the only candidate ineligible to vote in the election as, although an Irish citizen, he was not ordinarily a resident in the Republic of Ireland.
 Following the election, McGuinness formally returned to the role of deputy First Minister of Northern Ireland on 31 October.

 Resignation from the House of Commons

-On 30 December 2012 McGuinness announced that he had formally resigned as the MP for Mid-Ulster stating "I have served formal notice of my resignation from the position of MP for Mid-Ulster with immediate effect.
+On 30 December 2012 McGuinness announced that he had formally resigned as the MP for Mid-Ulster, stating "I have served formal notice of my resignation from the position of MP for Mid-Ulster with immediate effect.
 This is in line with my party's commitment to end double jobbing."
 To do this, he was made Steward of the Manor of Northstead on 2 January 2013 by Chancellor George Osborne, making him an employee of the Crown and thus ineligible for membership of the House of Commons.